7ev3r/BoozePal/README.md

 ## Conclusion

-- **BoozePal** recommends whiskies by user budget after evaluation.
+- **BoozePal**  Selects whiskey for you ! according to the specified budget and after your evaluation of the proposed options from the list of highly rated drinks by site visitors
-- **BoozePal** also provides URL links to give additional information , in case the user decides to get more information about recomendet whiskey
+- **BoozePal** also provides URL links to give additional information , in case you decide to get more detailed information about recomendet drink